 Looking at the scales is not a good indication of how healthy you are, as it doesn’t tell you how much of your weight is fat and how much is lean body mass.
 The InBody machine will let you know in just 30 seconds your total weight, body mass index, body fat percentage, muscle mass distribution, metabolic rate and water weight.
-Find out what your really made of!
+Find out what you're really made of!

 By simply standing on the InBody machine for 30 seconds with bare hands and feet, it will reveal your:

 body mass index (BMI)

 total water weight

 hip to waist ratio.

 Our fitness instructors will be able to explain these results to you as well as help you to determine how to reach your goals.

 Maintain the same testing conditions as any previous test to get a good comparison.

 Use an InBody tissue to wipe down the electrodes.

 Avoid eating beforehand or wait two hours after a meal.